HLammers/cybo-drummer/README.md

 >   * Press ENTER on your PC to start downloading (backing up) or uploading (restoring)
 #### Running From Source
 It is possible to run Cybo-Drummer from source by uploading the content from the [src folder](src/) to the Raspberry Pi Pico running [stock MicroPython](https://micropython.org/download/RPI_PICO/).

 Keep in mind that it will start up slower and also that screen updating will be much slower (because running from source code means running from RAM, which leaves too little RAM left for buffering the entire screen).
 To resolve this it is also possible to freeze only part of the source code (in particular display.py), following the instructions under [building firmware from source](#building-firmware-from-source).
 #### Building Firmware From Source
+So far I haven’t found any way to build MicroPython on a Windows PC, only on a device running Debian Linux, so I’m using a Raspberry Pi 400 for this purpose, but any Raspberry Pi 4 or 5 running Raspberry OS will do.

+To build Cybo-Drummer follow these steps:
+* In the Raspberry Pi console:
+*
 Use `mpy-cross -march=armv6m -O3 file_name.py` (where file_name is the name of the file) to pre-compiled modules before – the `-O3` option (optimization level 3) makes sure `__debug__` is False and all debugging code is left out.
 ## How to Use It?
 <img src="/images/hardware_overview.svg" align="right">